Chronic pelvic pain

 What to expect after treatment

 Treatment time required depends on each individual patients.
-Our clinical staff will ensure patients have follow up appointments in order to review patients’ progress.
-Overall, the Chronic Pelvic Pain Clinic's treatment targets both symptomatic relief and enhanced pain management abilities.
+Our clinical staff will ensure patients have follow up appointments in order to review their progress.
+The focus of treatment includes both symptomatic relief, and enhanced pain management abilities.
+Patients are supported to develop a management plan that they can implement themselves, and with community-based supports.

 What to bring